chrisdongwon/Assumption_M4/docs/_posts/2024-07-03-midterm_studyguide.markdown

     * Is $$A \cup O$$ a proper subset of $$A$$?
 Why or why not?
     * Classify $$U,A,E,O$$ as either finite or infinite.

 1. What is the definition of **set equality**?
-What is the definition of **seq equivalence**?
+What is the definition of **set equivalence**?
 Are equal sets also equivalent?
 Are equivalent sets also equal?
 Explain.

 1. What is the difference between a Venn diagram and an Euler diagram?
 Compare and contrast.